-Friends and loved ones of Frederick Alexander and Alesha Roehl returned Wednesday to the spot where the two teenagers lost their lives the previous day.
+Friends and loved ones of Frederick Alexander and Alesha Roehl returned Wednesday to the spot where the the previous day.

 A makeshift memorial marks the place where the car in which Alexander, 16, and Roehl, 17, were riding in careened off Buckhill Road toward its landing spot on Interstate 35 just north of the Burnsville-Lakeville border Tuesday afternoon.

 Alexander and Roehl, who weren’t wearing seatbelts, were thrown from the car.
 Alexander, of Burnsville, died at the scene of the 2:30 p.m. crash.
 Roehl, of Northfield, died a few hours later at Hennepin County Medical Center in Minneapolis.

 A few pieces of the Camry’s trim—including a rearview mirror and a chuck of a rear tail light cover—were scattered on the grassy shoulder of Buckhill Road Wednesday morning.
 But that debris was overshadowed by a simple wooden cross hammered into the ground in front of the bent highway fence.
 The cross—made of 2-by-4 lumber and a rectangle piece of plywood—was decorated with messages to the deceased.

 Surrounding the cross were a few bouquets of flowers and balloons.
 And painted onto the curb and pavement near the memorial were more messages from mourners.

 Both went teens went to an alternative learning center near Lakeville South High School.
 The other kids involved are students at Lakeville South.